-Also known as Apostleship of Sea, Stella Maris provides pastoral care services to seafarers when they arrive in the ports of Brisbane.
+Formerly known as Apostleship of the Sea, Stella Maris provides pastoral care services to seafarers when they arrive in Brisbane ports.
 Our Stella Maris team is dedicated to supporting this community of people who are separated for long periods of time from family and loved ones for their work.

-Since 2020 the COVID-19 pandemic has changed the shape of our mission to seafarers as Australia’s borders have remained closed.
-With seafarers unable to disembark from ships and our team unable to go aboard, the Stella Maris team has had to find other ways to support people.
-In 2020 they delivered more than 1000 care packages with essential supplies and some comforts to approximately 50 ships at Northside Wharf in Brisbane.
-These packs help sustain seafarers during their long periods at sea.
+During those times, when Australia’s borders remained closed, and seafarers were unable to disembark from ships and our team unable to go aboard, Stella Maris found other ways to support people.
+During the pandemic the team delivered more than 1500 care packages with essential supplies and some comforts to approximately 50 ships at Northside Wharf in Brisbane.
+These packs helped sustain seafarers during their long periods at sea.

 In ordinary circumstances, at times of distress, such as when a member of a ship’s crew passes away whilst at sea, a part of the Stella Maris response would for an ordained priest to go onboard to celebrate Mass and provide blessings.
 When borders were closed, rituals were offered from alongside the ship in its berth, with seafarers able to observe from a distance.